Whether you cycle to work, mountain bike on the weekends or are a complete cycling super fan, supporting your body with a suitable diet is key.

 This should come as no shock when you find out that the average person will burn between 450 and 750 calories every hour they cycle.1 So it’s no wonder cyclists may be raiding the snack cupboard or piling up their plates more than usual!

-Healthy meals can be satisfying and delicious too!
-As well as satisfying your body’s extra calorie needs, healthy meals provide so much more.
+As well as satisfying your body’s extra calorie needs, nutritionally rich meals provide so much more.
 Plates full of fruits, veggies, complex carbs and protein will have a better macronutrient spread with lots more vitamins and minerals.

 It does really depend on what type of cycling you’re doing.

-If you are planning an easy-paced ride for about an hour/hour and half, eating a balanced diet throughout the days should be fine.
+If you're planning an easy-paced ride for about an hour/hour and half, eating a balanced diet throughout the days should be fine.
 Low-fat, carb-heavy meals are perfect for getting you fuelled up before a ride.
 Save the protein and healthy fats for later.

 Top tip: wait at least an hour and a half after any meal before cycling as having a ‘full stomach’ could make you feel a little queasy/uncomfortable.